sini/nixkraken/docs/src/guides/auth.md

 ## Limitations

-Currently, only the OAuth flow is supported, with the following providers:
+Currently, only the [OAuth][oauth] flow is supported, with the following providers:

 - GitHub
 - GitLab